TanStack/query/README.md

   - If you don't want to search queries inclusively by query key, you can pass the `exact: true` option to return only the query with the exact query key you have passed.
 Don't remember to destructure it out of the array!
 - `throwOnError: Boolean`
   - When set to `true`, this function will throw if any of the query refetch tasks fail.
+- `force: Boolean`
+  - When set to `true`, queries that match the refetch predicate will be refetched regardless if they are stale.

 ### Returns